 The Castle is open from 9:30 am to 4 pm daily (except for Christmas Day and New Year’s Day), and the last ticket sales are at 3:30 pm.
 Entrance is R30 for adults; R15 for children, students and South African pensioners; and R5 for booked school groups.

 For more information, call +27 21 787 1260 or visit castleofgoodhope.co.za.

 Situated on Queen Victoria Street in the CBD, Company’s Garden was created in 1652 by the Dutch East India Company as part of the maritime replenishment station based at the Cape.
 Today this eight-hectare garden, and heritage site, is home to more than 8 000 plant species (including the oldest cultivated pear tree in SA) and adorable critters, particularly squirrels.

-There are also numerous monuments to be seen here, such as the Delville Wood Memorial commemorating the South African soldiers who died in both World Wars, and Japanese Lantern Monument, which symbolises Japanese and South African political relations.
+There are also numerous monuments to be seen here, such as the Delville Wood Memorial commemorating the South African soldiers who died in both World Wars, and the Japanese Lantern Monument, which symbolizes Japanese and South African political relations.

 Company’s Garden is open to the public daily from 7.30 am to 8.30 pm in summer, and from 7 am to 7 pm in winter.
-Entrance is free.
+The entrance is free.

 KIRSTENBOSCH BOTANICAL GARDENS

 Kirstenbosch is a natural paradise about 20 minutes away from the city center that offers visitors a look into the Cape’s more than 7 000 species of flora, birdlife and small animals.
 The gardens are also home to a range of other plant life from regions across southern Africa.